BorelEnzo/BorelEnzo.github.io/_posts/stuff/2023-10-31-hidden-in-plain-sight.md

 $x($x‍);
 ```

-If no, please read further ...
+If no, please continue reading ...

 # Intro